6 AdWords Tips for Small Business Owners - Jobidea24 - Jobidea24 - Learn Everyday New

 You don't have to design a new landing page for each ad group, but you do need to ensure that whatever URL you choose is the one most relevant to your site for that ad and keyword combination.
 There is a related page.

-If your ad targets "running shoes" keywords, don't send your prospect to the home page or even a general category page for "running shoes."
-Please show them your best-selling running shoes and cross trainers.
-It also helps keep the display URL simple and contextual: "yoursite.com/running" is better than "yoursite.com", even if the URL the ad points to is very tall and ugly.
+If your ad targets "running shoes" keywords, don't send your prospect to the home page or a general category page for "running shoes."
+Instead, show them your best-selling running shoes and cross trainers.
+This also helps keep the display URL simple and contextual: "yoursite.com/running" is better than "yoursite.com," even if the URL the ad points to is very tall and ugly.

 6. Reduce friction

-Whether selling a single product or thousands of items, a sure way to increase sales is to reduce friction.
+Whether selling a single product or thousands of items, reducing friction is a sure way to increase sales.
 This also applies to free permission marketing assets.

 Remember these guidelines when it comes to forms and reporting requirements: